radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 {{< rad file="snippets/app.bicep" embed=true marker="//APPBASE" >}}

 The environment property depicts the environment that was initialized in the previous step for the app to land on.
-Currently the environment property is auto-injected by Radius when the application is deployed.
+Radius will automatically inject the `environment` parameter into the bicep file during deployment.

 The location property defines where to deploy a resource within the targeted platform.
 It is currently a required property that we expect to remove in a future release.
 See [Resource Schema]({{< ref resource-schema >}}) for more info.